Assassin-plus/portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Graphics
+  - Computer Graphics / Rendering
-  - Rendering
+  - VR/AR
-  - Physical Simulation
+  - Motion Capture

 # Education to show in About widget
 education: